One of the many ways you can get your contacts imported into MyRepChat is by uploading a CSV file.

 5) Next you need to associate which Contact Fields are associated (linked) with which CSV fields.
-To do this, select one Contact Field, then select one CSV field (they will highlight green), and then select the link button in between the fields to form the link (the highlight will change to coral).
+To do this, select one Contact Field, then select one CSV field (they will highlight red), and then select the link button in between the fields to form the link (the highlight will change to green).
 Do this for each field from the CSV file that you want to associate with for the Contact.

-After fields are linked, they will both highlight coral when you select them in either the Contact or CSV field boxes to indicate that they are associated.
+After fields are linked, they will both highlight green when you select them in either the Contact or CSV field boxes to indicate that they are associated.
 To un-associate them, simply click the link button again.